Radio News Hub: History

 Launched in 2014, Radio News Hub was established to provide an alternative news service to existing providers, and was founded by a team of four journalists; Dave Uttley, Jamie Fletcher, Jon Francis and Stephanie Otty.
 As well as providing news updates it also supplies weather, travel, sport and entertainment bulletins.
 In 2018 the company celebrated providing its one millionth bulletin to its providers.
 Also in 2018 the company launched a new website and redesigned its dispatch system.
-In 2020, Radio News Hub appointed former talkRADIO news presenter Carl Hartley as a senior journalist.
+In 2020, Radio News Hub appointed former TalkRadio news presenter Carl Hartley as a senior journalist.

-Having started its operations in an underground office in 2014, Radio News Hub moved to a serviced office block in the city in 2015.
+Having started its operations in an underground office in Leeds during 2014, Radio News Hub moved to a serviced office block in the city in 2015.
 In November 2020, it announced plans to relocate to purpose-built studios, also based in Leeds.